 Here’s how it looks like:

-Step 8: Download and Launch Odin Tool on the computer
+Step 7: Launch the Odin Tool on your computer

-Now launch the Odin tool by double-clicking the ‘Odin3 v3.14.4.exe‘ executable file.
+Now, open the folder where the Odin tool was extracted and launch the tool by double-clicking the ‘Odin3 v3.14.4.exe‘ executable file.
 If you’re prompted with a message on the screen, select “Ok“.
 You should now see Odin’s interface on your computer screen.